-- NMC Firmware Upgrade Utility on Windows.
-See "Using the NMC Firmware Upgrade Utility for multiple upgrades on Windows". - Use FTP or SCP.
+- NMC2 Firmware Upgrade Utility on Windows.
+See "Using the Firmware Upgrade Utility for multiple upgrades on Windows". - Use FTP or SCP.
 To upgrade multiple NMCs using an FTP client or using SCP, write a script which automatically performs the procedure. - Export configuration settings.
-You can create batch files and use a utility to retrieve configuration settings from multiple NMCs and export them to other NMCs.
+You can create batch files and use a utility to retrieve configuration settings from multiple NMCs and export them to other NMCs. - Using StruxureWare Data Center Expert.
+You can update the firmware on multiple NMC devices simultaneously.
+For more information, consult your StruxureWare documentation.